 Answer = $500 loss

-It’s a bit easier when options expire.
-When the market fell to $35, the contract went “out of the money” and continued to have no intrinsic value.
-Why would the holder exercise their right to purchase stock at $40 when the market is trading it at $35?
-Therefore, the premium is the end of the story.
-The holder paid for an option they didn’t use.
+When the market fell to $35, the contract stayed “out of the money” and had no intrinsic value.
+The holder wouldn’t exercise the right to buy at $40 when the market is offering the stock at $35.
+So the premium is the entire result: the holder paid for an option they didn’t use.

 How about the writer?